rahul-quabyt/Password_Generator/demo.md

 # Mirror Reco

-This repository is a monorepo containing multiple sub-projects, including Mirror Reco, which comprises both frontend and backend components.
+This repository is a monorepo containing multiple sub-projects, including the Mirror Reco application, which has both frontend and backend components.

 ## Table of Contents
 - [Project Structure](#project-structure)